MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/ubuntu-ufw-guide.md

 - Access to the serial console.
 - Ensure the `net-tools`, `iproute2`, and `netcat-openbsd` packages are installed.

-## How to check if a port is closed in the Ubuntu VM with UFM
+## How to check if a port is closed in the Ubuntu VM with UFW

 > [!NOTE]
 > By default, UFW isn't enabled on Ubuntu VMs that are created by using images from the Azure Marketplace.
 Enabling UFW on your VM will close all ports, including port 22 for SSH services.